 We used the SecureKid Platinum DLX in harness mode as well as high back booster mode.
-3-year-old Rhiannon tested out the harness mode: the seat was easy to install, and she was very fond of the fabric.
+This 3-year-old tested out the harness mode: the seat was easy to install, and she was very fond of the fabric.
 The main complaint was the same as with the SecureKid LX: the lack of harness strap covers was very irritating to her neck.

-In booster mode, the seat provided an excellent seat belt fit, however the pointed shoulder belt guide was difficult for him to thread and the shoulder belt frequently became caught in it, making it a challenge for him to buckle himself.
+In booster mode, the SecureKid provided an excellent seat belt fit, however the pointed shoulder belt guide was difficult for him to thread and the shoulder belt frequently became caught in it, making it a challenge for him to buckle himself.

 Important Information: Where to Find